varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 #### SSD

 **I highly recommend to install a SATA 3 SSD, to make things more speedy.** My computer came with a Seagate SSHD, with 500GB of capacity.
 Since optical drives pretty much dead at this point, I've decided to keep disconnected mine, and install an SSD instead.
-On the drive tray, you have space for two 2,5" drives, so no need to remove the optical drive.
+On the drive tray, you have space for two 2,5" drives, so no need to remove the ODD.
 I've installed the main system on the SSD, and I use the SSHD for backups.
 I would recommend using Samsung SSDs.

 #### Networking card